 I’m throwing this question in because it’s asked so often.

-While I believe the particular running shoe you need is very dependent on your running form, foot strike, surface and personal preference….if forced I would say this is the best running shoe.
+I believe the particular running shoe you need is very dependent on your running form, foot strike, surface and personal preference.
+If forced I would say these are the best marathon running shoes.

 Nothing frustrates a runner more than find out their favorite running shoe has been released in a new model.
 Why?
 Well we know what we like and we aren’t positive we’ll like whatever they did!